A saintly family - sister is beatified

 Lies in crypt at Chofu

-He died in Japan, with patriarchal status, on the 6th of October 1965.
+He died in Japan, with patriarchal status, on October 6, 1965.
 He was recognised by both Italian and Japanese civil authorities.
 His body – re-exhumed in 1977 and found to be perfectly intact – now lies in the crypt in Chofu.